NelutuNemes/12-02-2025-Calculator/README.md

 - JavaScript

 ## How to Use
-1. Open the `index.html` file in your web browser.
+1. Open the index.html file in your web browser.
 2. Use the on-screen buttons to perform calculations.
 3. Switch between different operation modes using the available toggles.

 ## Installation
 No installation is required.
-Simply download the repository and open `index.html` in a browser.
+Simply download the repository and open index.html in a browser.

 ## Project Status
-This project is a **personal project for programming skill development**.
+This project is a personal project for programming skill development.
 It is not intended for commercial use and does not have an official license.

 ## Contribution
 Since this is a personal learning project, external contributions are not currently accepted.
 However, feedback and suggestions are always welcome!

 ## Disclaimer
-This project does **not** have a license and is shared for **personal educational purposes only**.
+This project does not have a license and is shared for personal educational purposes only.
 If you use or modify this project, do so at your own discretion.

 ## Notes
-Ensure that JavaScript is enabled in the browser for the proper functioning of the To-Do Collection.
+Ensure that JavaScript is enabled in the browser for the proper functioning of the calculator.

-Author: IOAN NEMES Date: February 16, 2025
+## Author:
+Ioan Nemes

+## Date:
+February, 2025

+---

+Copyright © 2025 Designed & Developed by IOAN NEMES
+Built with ❤️ and dedication | Open-source project | Contributions may be accepted in the future.